jwhan77/100-days-of-code/log.md

 ### Day 2: Oct 21, 2021

-**Today's Progress**: Learnt how to use NextAuth GitHub provider access token into Octokit for using GitHub's REST APIs.
+**Today's Progress**: Learned how to use NextAuth GitHub provider access token into Octokit for using GitHub's REST APIs.

 **Thoughts**: I kept trying to use CSRF token for Octokit auth.
 And I realized Octokit require github access token.
 It happened because I didn't fully understand what CSRF token is.